rhobs/handbook/content/Services/RHOBS/design.md

 * Green arrow: Metric / Rules / Alerts Read API traffic.
 * Black lines: Backbone communication (e.g. with object storage or authZ/authN with SSO).

-The RHOBs design is based on multiple shards that represent isolated [RHOBS-specific Observatorium](https://github.com/rhobs/configuration) installations.
+The RHOBS design is based on multiple shards that represent isolated [RHOBS-specific Observatorium](https://github.com/rhobs/configuration) installations.
 Shards are currently deployed to two clusters, but the design is prepared to have more clusters in different regions to lower the damage radius for regional incidents.

 All clusters are [the OSD](https://docs.openshift.com/dedicated/welcome/index.html), multi-availability zone clusters scheduled using AppSRE's AppInterface declarative GitOps API.
 See (behind VPN):